Overcoming Distribution Mismatch in Quantizing Image Super-Resolution Networks: Proposed Method

-However, then a question arises, \textit{does reducing the quantization error of each feature lead to improved reconstruction accuracy}?
-The answer is, according to our observation in Figure~\ref{fig:method-conflict}, not necessarily.
-During the training process, the variance regularization loss can collide with the original reconstruction loss.
-However, we want to avoid the conflict between two losses, in other words, minimize the variance as long as it does not hinder the reconstruction loss.
-Thus, we determine whether the two losses are cooperative or not by examining the sign of the gradients of each loss.
-If the signs of the gradients are equal, then the parameter is updated in the same direction by two losses.
-By contrast, if the sign values are inverse, the two losses restrain each other, thus we only employ the reconstruction loss.
-In summary, we leverage variance regularization for parameters that the gradients have the same sign value as that from the reconstruction loss.
-Our optimization can be formulated as follows:
+However, then a question arises: \textit{does reducing the quantization error of each feature lead to improved reconstruction accuracy}?
+The answer is, according to our observation in \Cref{fig:method-conflict}, not necessarily.
+During the training process, the mismatch regularization loss can collide with the original reconstruction loss.
+That is, for some parameters, the direction of the gradient from reconstruction loss and that of the mismatch regularization are opposing, referred to as gradient conflict~\cite{du2018adapting}.
+As in \Cref{fig:method-conflict-b}, the cosine similarity of two gradients oscillates between positive and negative values during training, indicating that the directions of two gradients do not converge and the gradient occasionally conflicts.
+Furthermore, as shown in \Cref{fig:method-conflict-c}, the proportion of parameters undergoing gradient conflict is not minor, implying that the regularization loss can severely hinder the reconstruction loss.